AJSMonty/CV/README.md

 - Consistant turnover growth for over 12 years

 #### Event Organiser @ Sharky & George (2009 - 2020)
 - Organised and run over 1000 children and adult's parties.
-Managing large groups of children and directing a team of staff members
+Managing large groups of people and directing a team of staff members

 #### Music Producer & DJ (2007 - Present)
 - Worked alongside artists such as Sigala, Craig David, Rhys Lewis, Omi and Dario G